 - Medium Bristle Brush

 Step 1.
-Cleaning Concrete
+Clean Concrete Patio

 My first step was to spray a modest amount of degreaser and a mist of water and brush the concrete with a medium bristle brush.

 I then rinsed with a thorough high pressure power wash, making sure to hit the total surface area and let it dry overnight.